Medroxyprogesterone (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breast feeding, or if you have migraine headaches, epilepsy, asthma, kidney disease, heart disease, diabetes, or a history of depression.
+- Tell your doctor if you are breastfeeding or if you have kidney disease, heart disease, asthma, diabetes, endometriosis, high blood pressure, high cholesterol, lupus, porphyria, migraines, thyroid problems, or a history of seizures or cancer.
+Tell your doctor if you smoke.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.